-In this study, the initial rate of Heterobasidion gap expansion correlated well with both the extent and severity of tree loss to disease in true fir stands, giving further weight to the value of preventive methods that limit colonization after harvest.
+In this study, the initial rate of Heterobasidion expansion correlated well with both the extent and severity of tree loss to Heterobasidion in true fir, giving further weight to the value of preventive methods that limit colonization after harvest.

 Figure 2.
-Data reproduced from a draft manuscript in preparation (R. Cobb): Gap areas over time for three forest types impacted by Heterobasidion.
-Each forest type had a rapid initial period of gap expansion within the first decade after harvest and reduced expansion rate after ~10 years of gap expansion.
+Preliminary data reproduced from a draft manuscript in preparation (R. Cobb): Gap areas over time for three forest types impacted by Heterobasidion.
+Each forest type had a rapid initial period of gap expansion within the first decade after harvest and and reduced expansion rate afterward.

-A third study (Florez and Cobb, in prep.), conducted by a graduate student at CAL Poly San Luis Obispo, used the same long-term monitoring plots and data sets in the Sierra Nevada sites to quantify changes to stand species composition and canopy dominance due to Heterobasidion related mortality.
-This study used repeated measurements of tree species identity, diameter at breast height, and presence of disease for all trees within disease centers collected in repeat surveys initiated in 1965.
+A third study, conducted by a graduate student at CAL Poly San Luis Obispo, used some of the same long-term monitoring plots and data sets in the Sierra Nevada to quantify changes to stand species composition and canopy dominance due to Heterobasidion related mortality.
 The study found that infection by Heterobasidion reduced total basal area in all infected forest types.
-Heterobasidion related mortality generally reduced the relative dominance of host tree species as compared to non-host tree species.
+Heterobasidion related mortality reduced the relative dominance of host tree species as compared to non-host tree species.
 In pine-dominated and mixed conifer forests, mortality from Heterobasidion resulted in a loss of basal area, but did not result in a change in the relative dominance of tree species (Figure 3).
-Conversely, in fir dominant stands infected by Heterobasidion occidentale, a fungal species pathogenic affecting fir, infection caused a decrease in fir canopy cover and dominance.
+Conversely, in fir dominant stands Heterobasidion occidentale, a fungal species pathogenic in fir, infection caused a decrease in fir canopy cover and dominance.
 Incense cedar, a species resistant to H. occidentale, increased in abundance relative to susceptible fir species (Figure 3).
 Incense cedar is increasing in relative abundance across the Sierra Nevada (Knapp et al. 2013, Restaino et al. 2019) with multiple potential causes.
 This study shows that Heterobasidion infection may also play a role in the increasing abundance of incense cedar where Heterobasidion occidentale is present.